zikula/core/Refactoring for 3.0.md

 ```

 More advanced translation like plurals and other substitutions require using the Symfony ICU MessageFormatter.
 See [How to Translate Messages using the ICU MessageFormat](https://symfony.com/doc/current/translation/message_format.html).
 This requires a specific name format on the translation file and other adjustments.

+### UI-based translations
+Zikula 3 introduces two new abilities for creating and changing translations.

+Both can be accessed in the Settings module at the localisation settings if the environment is set to `dev`.

+**Edit in place functionality**
+Allows to edit translations directly in the context of a page ([demo](https://php-translation.readthedocs.io/en/latest/_images/edit-in-place-demo.gif)).

+Edit in place has some limitations you should be aware of:

+- It always works for the current locale only; so in order to update translation for multiple languages you need to switch your site's language.
+- It can only work with one single configuration.
+By default this is set to `zikula`, so it works for the core.
+If you want to use it for a module or a theme, you need to lookup the corresponding configuration name (e.g. `zikulabootstraptheme`) in `/app/config/dynamic/generated.yml` and use this in `/app/config/packages/dev/php_translation.yaml` at `translation.edit_in_place.config_name`.

+You can utilise HTML formatting options when your translation keys end with the `.html` suffix ([screenshot](https://php-translation.readthedocs.io/en/latest/_images/demo-html-editor.png)).

+**Web UI: provides a web interface to add, edit and remove translations.**

+It features a dashboard page ([screenshot](https://php-translation.readthedocs.io/en/latest/_images/webui-dashboard.png)) for the overall progress.
+When you dive into a translation domain you can use a form to change the translation messages ([screenshot](https://php-translation.readthedocs.io/en/latest/_images/webui-page.png)).

+The web UI is able to handle multiple configurations and target languages.

 ## Twig